RafaQuinteroPena/Kickstarter-analysis/README.md

-# Kickstarter-analysis
+# Analisys on Kickstarter campaigns
-Performed analysis on Kickstarter data
+Performed analysis on Kickstarter data to determine best course of action for new campaigns